 Lack of Physical Activity: Living a sedentary activity in which you do not get enough daily physical activity has been linked to high blood pressure.
 Being physically active strengthens your heart and circulatory system, allowing blood to be more easily pumped through your blood vessels.

-Adjusting your diet is one of the easiest ways to learn how to improve your blood pressure.
+Adjusting your diet is one of the easiest ways to improve your blood pressure.
 Though the changes you make may be minor, they will make big, positive changes in your blood pressure readings.

 Eating at least 10 servings per day of non-starchy vegetables is key to improving your blood pressure readings.
 Non-starchy vegetables contain high levels of antioxidants, fiber, vitamins, and minerals that support healthy blood pressure.
 In fact, non-starchy veggies are good sources of potassium, a mineral known to lower blood pressure.
 Be sure to include plenty of dark green, leafy vegetables, as they contain high levels of potassium.

-Here are some examples of non-starchy veggies to try today:
+Here are some examples of non-starchy veggies to try:

 Eating 3-5 servings per day of nutrient-dense protein balances your blood sugar levels, fills you up fast and keep you full for a long time, and helps you build and maintain muscle.
 It also has a beneficial effect on blood pressure.
 A study published in Circulation indicated that increased protein intake may decrease systolic blood pressure.
 Try to choose meats that have been humanely raised.
 Also, be sure to eat plenty of wild-caught salmon, halibut, or other oily fish, as they contain high levels of anti-inflammatory omega-3 fatty acids.